 Schedule, Publish & Distribute

-Begin by treating publishing as a timed campaign, not a single click.
+Start by seeing publishing as a scheduled campaign rather than just a one-time click.
 Launch with an initial distribution burst that reaches your highest-engagement channels, then follow with measured follow-ups to capture late audiences and search indexing.
 Scheduling reduces manual friction, preserves momentum, and prevents platform suppression by spacing reposts and variations correctly.

 Initial distribution burst: Publish the asset on your primary channel at peak audience time, push to owned channels (email, website), and seed to partner or influencer channels within the first 24 hours.